-When running a new business, you’re not going to get the best deals, whether that’s with lenders, suppliers, or vendors.
-However, if you’re one of the few small businesses that survive their startup years, you’ll have much more leverage, especially when it comes to financing.
+When running a new business, you’re not going to get the best deals, whether with lenders, suppliers, or vendors.
+However, suppose you’re one of the few small business owners that survive their startup years.
+In that case, you’ll have more leverage, especially regarding financing.

 Pursuing debt refinancing as a stable business means you’ll likely have more financing options to choose from in the future.
-More options means more flexibility, so you may be able to refinance into a loan that better meets the changing needs of your growing business.
+More options mean more flexibility, so you may be able to refinance your original loan into one that better meets your business’s needs.

 3. Reduced Cost of Long-Term Financing

 Even if you refinance into a small business loan

 with a better rate, you’ll face some upfront costs when you close on the new loan.
 However, if the new loan’s rates and repayment terms are favorable, you should benefit in the long term.
 However, you should consider all the costs before deciding to refinance so that the deal works in your favor.

 When you refinance debt, the lender you work with will make a hard inquiry on your credit reports